Our Response to COVID19

 This can be a stressful time for many people and it is really important for all us to work together, support each other and follow the guidance of all levels of government as they coordinate their response to COVID-19.

 During the COVID-19 pandemic, we are taking steps to ensure that our clients continue to receive services.
-Although as of March 16, all OCISO offices are closed to the public until further notice, we continue to provide services remotely.
+Although as of March 16, 2020 all OCISO offices are closed to the public, we have continued to provide services remotely.
+As of July 19, 2021, OCISO programs are available both in-person and virtually by appointment.

 - For services

-- An intake worker will monitor this phone line and email address and connect you to the services or information you need.
+- Email us at [email protected].
+(An intake worker will monitor this email address and connect you to the services or information you need.)

 - For information updates